aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Afterparty

-The afterparty is held at [Coming soon].
-It starts right after the main event ends (about $finalsEnd$).
+The afterparty starts right after the main event ends (about $finalsEnd$).
 The afterparty is open to all people who attended the event (players, organizers, and spectators).